hngi/avengers-stage-2-frontend-ironman/README.md

 ```-  [@USERNAME](https://github.com/USERNAME)```

-leave a new line between the last name you see there ans yours, just follow the same format as the last person.
+Leave a new line between the last name you see there and yours, just follow the same format as the last person.